Kevin-Jonaitis/Twitter-Parser/ReadMe.txt

 parser.findKeywords(keyword);

 Tweets can be fetched from the Queue in the Parser class.
 They will contain name, location, and text variables.

-Feel free to eliminate the while loop at the bottom.
-That's created so the p